-- equity fund-raising; - acquisition, development and disposal of properties above Board-prescribed limits: - overall project budget variance and ad hoc development budget above Board-prescribed limits; - debt fund-raising above Board-prescribed limits: and - derivative contracts above Boardprescribed limits.
+- equity fund-raising; - acquisition, development and disposal of properties above Board-prescribed limits; - overall project budget variance and ad hoc development budget above Board-prescribed limits; - debt fund-raising above Boardprescribed limits; and - derivative contracts above Boardprescribed limits.

 The Group's procedures and practices are regularly reviewed and revised where necessary to enhance controls and efficiency.
-The Group has implemented a Control Self-Assessment ("CSA") programme to reinforce risk awareness and compliance with internal controls within the Group, by fostering accountability, control and risk ownership.
+The Group has implemented a Control Self-Assessment programme to reinforce risk awareness and compliance with internal controls within the Group, by fostering accountability, control and risk ownership.

-The internal audit function, which is outsourced to the Sponsor, reviews the Group's compliance with the control procedures and policies established within the internal controls and risk management systems.
-The internal audit function is also involved in the validation of the results from the CSA programme.
+The internal audit function, which is outsourced to the Sponsor, reviews the Group's compliance with the controls procedures and policies established within the internal control and risk management systems.
+The internal audit function is also involved in the validation of the results from the Control Self-Assessment programme.